Reginleif88/reginleif_lab/docs/Project-11-VLAN-Network-Segmentation.md

 P-WIN-DC1 (Domain Controller) moves from the native VLAN to the Infrastructure VLAN:

+> [!IMPORTANT]
+> **Use VM Console, NOT RDP:** Perform all migration steps from the Proxmox VM console (noVNC or SPICE), not RDP.
+Step 1 changes the VLAN tag, which will immediately disconnect any RDP sessions since the VM will no longer be reachable on the old network.

 1. **Update VM Network Settings:**
    - Select P-WIN-DC1 > **Hardware**
    - Double-click **Network Device**